rBrenick/tool-dock/README.md

 # Extra Environment Variables

-*tool_dock_SCRIPT_FOLDERS* defines root folders for extra scripts that will be added as tools.
+*TOOL_DOCK_SCRIPT_FOLDERS* defines root folders for extra scripts that will be added as tools.

-*tool_dock_EXTRA_MODULES* defines extra modules to be imported on tool startup.
+*TOOL_DOCK_EXTRA_MODULES* defines extra modules to be imported on tool startup.
 Tools can be defined in these modules, which will then be available in the configurations.

 # Install